MornieOhtar/homelab/README.md

 ## Installation
 - Install ArgoCD.
 It is recommended to use official ArgoCD repository (reference and values.yaml used by me can be found in this repository, in folder 'backend')
   - Create project and configure destination to match target used cluster and source to list all required repositories
+  - Add Cluster Resource whitelist.
+You can go with \*/\* or start without them configured and add the one you need on-the-go
 - Apply [app-in-app config](homelab.yaml) file to argocd namespace.
 This should create argocd Application, that will recursively pull all other applications
 - This will also install SealedSecrets instance.
 For backing up and restoring, please refer to official documentation.